Y3/4 (B): Who lives in Antarctica?

 Pupils who are secure will be able to:

-- Describe Antarctica’s location in the far south of the globe.
+- Describe Antarctica’s position in the far south and its polar climate of ice sheets, snow and mountains.

 - State the outcome of Shackleton’s expedition.